 Q: Can I use a promo code to get a discount on a streaming subscription service for sports?

-Final Thoughts on Streaming Subscription Services for Sports
+Final Thoughts on the Best Streaming Services for Sports

 Streaming subscription services for sports haven't revolutionized sports watching the way Netflix changed the way we can (and expect to) watch TV shows and movies, but they’re a start.
 Subscribing to one of the services above can actually save you money each month compared to paying for a cable package with sports channels, and you have more flexibility in how (and sometimes when) you watch games.